Getting Comfortable With The Basics

 Please turn on two-factor authentication – Two-factor authentication means “something you know” (like a password) and “something you have,” which can be an object like a phone.

-The Tech Guy with Leo Laporte – From computers, the internet, iPods, and cell phones to camcorders, digital cameras, gaming systems, and home theaters, Leo provides entertaining tech talk.
+The Tech Guy with Leo Laporte – Leo provides entertaining tech talk from computers, the internet, iPods, and cell phones to camcorders, digital cameras, gaming systems, and home theaters.
 The Tech Guy airs every weekend in over 170 cities in the US and Canada.

 How can I get my Gmail account back from a hacker?
 Clinton from Alberta, Canada

-He should keep in mind that if he used this as a recovery email for other sites, they are also vulnerable.
+He should remember they are also vulnerable if he uses this as a recovery email for other sites.
 So he’ll have to get his email account back ASAP before more accounts are compromised.

 Check out these articles on hacking for more guidance: